UCL/research-computing-with-cpp/03libraries/sec01Libraries.md

 ### Libraries are awesome

-[MPHYG001][Python04Intro]: The strength of a language lies as much in the set of libraries available, as it does in the language itself.

-A great set of libraries allows for a very powerful programming style:
+A [great set of libraries allows for a very powerful programming style][Python04Intro]:

 * Write minimal code yourself
 * Choose the right libraries
 * Plug them together
 * Create impressive results

 ### Libraries for Efficiency